ray-project/ray/doc/source/tune/tutorials/tune_get_data_in_and_out.md

 The working directory of the Trainable worker will be automatically changed to the corresponding Trial directory.
 For more details, see {ref}`tune-working-dir`.

-For brevity, we will not use this approach in our example.

 Our tuning run can now be run, though we will not yet obtain any meaningful outputs back.